codewithbhagyashri-22/stock-screener-bot/README.md

 # 📊 Stock Screener Bot (POC)

-A proof-of-concept (POC) bot that identifies high-conviction S&P 500 and NASDAQ stocks daily using volume and options activity filters.
+A proof-of-concept (POC) bot that identifies high-conviction stocks daily using volume and options activity filters.
 Results are posted to a Discord channel via webhook.

 This POC demonstrates the logic and workflow using `yfinance` for volume screening and mock data for options activity.